andommar/dwpSocialWeb/README.md

 ## Pending Tasks

+- Try catch and close the connection at the end of try (take a look at try catch finally, finally will always be run)
+- Security measures left: encrypting password and htmlspecialchars
 - Control negative values when executing triggers that substract a total (possible negative values)
 - Join/Unjoin button
 - Votes > Prevent voting twice.